relogiclabs/JSchema-DotNet/JsonSchema/doc/articles/sourcebuild.md

 # Build from Source Code
 This comprehensive guide illustrates the procedures for retrieving source code from a GitHub repository, compiling the project source code into a library, and seamlessly integrating the compiled library into your project.
-Within this document, we will navigate through these steps, presenting them clearly and straightforwardly.
+It is essential to have a foundational understanding of the C# language, as well as a modest level of familiarity with the .NET SDK and CLI.

 ## Build the Library
 To get started, clone the project from the following URL using your preferred Git client (command line or GUI).
 You can open a terminal and enter the following Git clone command as shown below: